 Land is carried at cost.
 Premises and equipment are carried at cost less accumulated depreciation computed on the straight-line method over the estimated useful lives of the assets or the expected terms of the leases, if shorter.
 Expected terms include lease option periods to the extent that the exercise of such options is reasonably assured.
 Maintenance and repairs are expensed as incurred while major additions and improvements are capitalized.
 Gains and losses on dispositions are reflected in income.

-Years

-Buildings 10-39
+The estimated useful lives are as follows:

-Furniture and equipment 3-7
+Buildings 10-39 Furniture and equipment 3-7